-15.14.070Authority of Director of Engineering.
+15.14.070Authority of Director of Transportation.

-The Director of Engineering is authorized to: current SMC, contact

-A. Adopt rules and regulations implementing SMC Sections 15.14.020 through 15.14.080, including, but not limited to:
+The Director of Transportation is authorized to: A. Adopt rules and regulations implementing SMC Sections 15.14.020 through 15.14.080, including, but not limited to:

-Establishing standards relating to 1. advertising, safety, maintenance, location and the fastening of newsstands to traffic-control devices, and standards relating to the design of newsstands located within downtown Seattle between Stewart Street on the north, Sixth Avenue on the east, Yesler Street on the south and First Avenue on the west, or located along Alaskan Way adjacent to Piers 50 through 61, or located in the University District within sixty feet (60') of the street margins of Northeast 45th Street between Brooklyn Avenue Northeast and 15th Avenue Northeast, or within sixty feet (60') of the street margins of University Way between Northeast 42nd Street and Northeast 50th Street,

-2. Requiring that every newsstand in any public place have the name, address, and telephone number of the owner or other responsible party affixed thereto in a place where it may be easily seen; and that every publisher maintain on file with the Director of Engineering a current listing of newsstands placed in public places as authorized in this chapter without a permit,

-3. Prohibiting newsstands in any particular sidewalk segment to alleviate congestion and maintain safe passage,

-4. Requiring or providing for the relocation of newsstands temporarily to accommodate construction, maintenance and primary street uses,

-5. Requiring any publisher to take such actions respecting placement, maintenance, and repair of newsstands from time to time as may be appropriate and to cooperate with City officials in the implementation of this chapter;

-B. Upon five (5) days' notice, or without notice if emergency or unsafe conditions exist, impound newsstands unused for thirty (30) days or left in place more than ten (10) days after the publisher discontinues publication;

-C. Upon five (5) days' notice, or with such notice as may be practical if emergency or unsafe conditions exist, impound newsstands in violation of this chapter, including newsstands maintained without a permit where a permit is required;
+- 1. Establishing standards relating to advertising, safety, maintenance, location and the fastening of newsstands to traffic-control devices, and standards relating to the design of newsstands located within downtown Seattle between Stewart Street on the north, Sixth Avenue on the east, Yesler Street on the south and First Avenue on the west, or located along Alaskan Way adjacent to Piers 50 through 61, or located in the University District within sixty feet (60') of the street margins of Northeast 45th Street between Brooklyn Avenue Northeast and 15th Avenue Northeast, or within sixty feet (60') of the street margins of University Way between Northeast 42nd Street and Northeast 50th Street, - 2.
+Requiring that every newsstand in any public place have the name, address, and telephone number of the owner or other responsible party affixed thereto in a place where it may be easily seen; and that every publisher maintain on file with the Director of Transportation a current listing of newsstands placed in public places as authorized in this chapter without a permit, - 3.
+Prohibiting newsstands in any particular sidewalk segment to alleviate congestion and maintain safe passage, - 4.
+Requiring or providing for the relocation of newsstands temporarily to accommodate construction, maintenance and primary street uses, - 5.
+Requiring any publisher to take such actions respecting placement, maintenance, and repair of newsstands from time to time as may be appropriate and to cooperate with City officials in the implementation of this chapter; - B. Upon five (5) days' notice, or without notice if emergency or unsafe conditions exist, impound newsstands unused for thirty (30) days or left in place more than ten (10) days after the publisher discontinues publication; - C. Upon five (5) days' notice, or with such notice as may be practical if emergency or unsafe conditions exist, impound newsstands in violation of this chapter, including newsstands maintained without a permit where a permit is required;

-D. Integrate newsstands into structures such as bus-stop shelters and traffic-control devices in street area in special districts by local improvement district;
+street area in special districts by local improvement district;

-the Office of this-24 City Clerk (Seattle 10-95)
+For current SMC, contract the Office of this-25 City Clerk